Rouselos/responsive-content/README.md

 The query parameters passed by each Ajax request are:
 ```
 _rescon            // Indicates that a HTML fragment should be served.
 _rescon_width      // The lower breakpoint of the window width, from a set of width breakpoints.
 Integer.
 _rescon_touch      // The device has touch/swipe capability. true|false
-_rescon_retina // The device has a retina screen. true|false
+_rescon_pixelratio // 1 for normal screen.
+2 for some iPads etc. Probably an integer...
 ```
 Use these as appropriate to alter the HTML fragment that you return.
 How you do this is entirely up to you.